The winter season winding down can only mean one thing in Toronto: The return of EdgeWalk

 And if the thought of dangling above the earth isn’t scary enough, you’ll also be subject to screenings for narcotics, explosives and alcohol consumption.
 There will also be metal detection and a physical pat down to remove all fall hazards.
 The only allowable personal article (other than clothing) on the EdgeWalk is eyeglasses.

-Tickets are $195 and include a keepsake video, printed photos, a certificate of achievement and re-entry to CN Tower.
+At the time of writing, tickets are $195 and include a keepsake video, printed photos, a certificate of achievement and re-entry to CN Tower.
 You will also receive a Tower Experience ticket, which includes LookOut level, Glass Floor level, and SkyPod, plus access to a motion theatre ride and the CN Tower story in the Height of Excellence film.

 To book EdgeWalk and for more information, visit edgewalkcntower.ca.